Last updated Apr. 18, 2023 by Peter Jakes

 Union House Sitter is a union of house sitters.
 If you are a member of Union House Sitter, you can expect to receive payments from your clients in the form of cash, check, or direct deposit.

-Trusted House Sitter is an online platform that allows house sitters to create profiles and connect with clients globally through the Internet.
+is an online platform allowing house sitters to create profiles and connect with clients globally.
 You should have experience as a house sitter before joining Trusted House Sitter because current members must refer new members to join.

 Executive House Sitter